rangzen/cairn/README.md

 Here is the list that I mainly use and like.

+### Virtual Table Top tools

+- <https://kettlewright.com>, free, open-source application for managing characters and parties.

 ### Generators

-- [RogueCairn](https://www.kesiev.com/roguecairn/), opensource random generator of small worlds designed to be explored
+- [RogueCairn](https://www.kesiev.com/roguecairn/), opensource random generator of small worlds designed to be explored.
 - [donjon](https://donjon.bin.sh), not specific to Cairn.

 ### Props